 1. Corpus Christi, Texas

-According to this city’s website, Corpus Christi offers residents infinite blue skies and smooth sea breezes.
-Snow rarely visits this part of Texas, and the temperatures stay in the 70s during the coldest parts of winter.
+Corpus Christi offers residents infinite blue skies and smooth sea breezes.
+Snow rarely visits this part of Texas, and the temperatures stay in the 70s, even during the coldest parts of winter.
 If you’re looking for a beautiful southern city to move to for warm weather, Corpus Christi may be for you!

-You’ll find beaches, shopping centers, golf courses, tennis courts, and fishing spots locted across the city.
+You’ll find beaches, shopping centers, golf courses, tennis courts and fishing spots located across the city.
 You can also visit the USS Lexington!
 With so many activities and places to visit, you’ll never be bored in Corpus Christi.

 2. Hilo, Hawaii

-Located on the Big Island, Hilo provides its residents with ideal weather during the winter.
+Mele Kalikimaka!
+Hilo is located on the Big Island and provides its residents with warm weather during the winter.
 Temperatures remain in the high 70s, and the coldest temperatures register in the low 60s.
-The area has also never seen snow since it boasts a tropical climate-though Hilo does see about 30 inches of rain in the winter.
+It doesn’t snow here, making it one of the best places to live with no snow—however, Hilo does see about 30 inches of rain in the winter.

-The island also rests between two volcanoes: Mauna Loa and Mauna Kea, one active and one dormant volcano.
+The island rests between two volcanoes: Mauna Loa and Mauna Kea, one active and one dormant volcano.
 The area also provides fantastic scenery, including:

 3. Key West, Florida

 One of the most popular wintertime destinations, Key West offers an ideal climate to cure the winter blues.
-The area sees just over five inches of rain each winter, with temperatures in the mid-70s.
-Additionally, hurricanes hardly ever reach Key West, so you don’t have to worry much about these major storms.
+The area sees about five inches of rain each year with temps in the mid-70s.
+Hurricanes hardly ever reach Key West, making it one of the best places to live in the winter months.

 4. Miami, Florida

-In addition to the comfortable winter temps, the city overflows with artistic diversity, so you’ll always have something new to experience when you live in Miami.
-When you move or visit, consider going to the Frost Art Museum, the Jackie Gleason Theatre, or the Miami Conservatory.
+In addition to the comfortable winter temps, the city overflows with artistic diversity; you’ll always have something new to experience when you live in Miami.
+When you move or visit, consider going to the Frost Art Museum or the Jackie Gleason Theatre.

-If you enjoy sports, take advantage of Phoenix’s various arenas.
-Phoenix houses teams for almost every major sport, including the Cardinals (football), the Diamondbacks (baseball), the Phoenix Suns (basketball), and the Coyotes (ice hockey).
+- Phoenix has several sports arenas.
+The city houses teams for almost every major sport, including the Cardinals (football), the Diamondbacks (baseball), the Phoenix Suns (basketball) and the Coyotes (ice hockey).
 So, if you’re a sports lover, Phoenix would be a great choice for your new home!

 6. San Diego, California

-San Diego has around 146 sunny days each year.
+San Diego has around 146 sunny days per year.
 The city sees 11 “rainy” days as well, though the average annual rainfall is about 10 inches.

 7. St. George, Utah